Author: BRo Guest Authors

 Read More

-AUTHOR: WILLIAM GRAEBNER Continue the series on walking Buffalo, from the intrepid couple who walked every day—no matter the weather—in the first 3 years of covid.
+Continue the series on walking Buffalo, from the intrepid couple who walked every day—no matter the weather—in the first 3 years of covid.
 They think (without being systematic) they walked every street in Buffalo, and many in other cities and towns, taking some 25,000 photos, shared in this series.
 While not itineraries, we hope to encourage others to “walk the walk,” to see, observe and appreciate Buffalo—and beyond.
 William Graebner and Dianne Bennett are also 5 Cent Cine’s film critics, here.
-Today’s Photo-Essay: Betty Boop Walking the streets of Western New York, you’re more likely to see the…
+Today’s Photo-Essay: Betty Boop Walking the streets of Western New York, you’re more likely to see the image of Malcolm…

 Read More

-Author: Jason Geiger There is an underlying force that permeates the ground beneath the feet of Western New Yorkers.
+There is an underlying force that permeates the ground beneath the feet of Western New Yorkers.
 Don’t start conjuring images of Stranger Things.
 While not mystical, this permeating influence of “The City of Good Neighbors” can be measured by the number of “Buy Local” signs and proximity to the closest mom ‘n’ pop shop or restaurant.
 WNY is not anti-business but the love and trust of Queen City is rightfully weighted towards local establishments that reflect original homegrown flavor.
 East Aurora is a case study to this point.
-The EA village has seen franchise behemoths like Dunkin’,…
+The EA village has seen franchise behemoths like Dunkin’, BK and even…

 Read More

-Author: Becky Davis Under the vision of local vocalist “Jazzbird” Becky Davis and the owner of the Gypsy Parlor, Gabrielle Mattina, the jazz jam taking place on the first Monday of each month has become quite the hot spot for jazz in Buffalo.
+Under the vision of local vocalist “Jazzbird” Becky Davis and the owner of the Gypsy Parlor, Gabrielle Mattina, the jazz jam taking place on the first Monday of each month has become quite the hot spot for jazz in Buffalo.
 Since initially kicking off in June of 2022, the event now commands standing room only.
 After over a year of pulling in steady crowds, with musicians attending despite all kinds of weather, the hosts have decided to add a featured artist each month.
-In addition to Becky Davis on vocals, the house band includes Bob White on keys, Abdul Rachmann on drums,…
+In addition to Becky Davis on vocals, the house band includes Bob White on keys, Abdul Rachmann on drums, and Marvin Jolly…

 Read More

-Author: William Graebner We continue the series on walking Buffalo, from the intrepid couple who walked every day—no matter the weather—in the first 30 months of Covid.
+We continue the series on walking Buffalo, from the intrepid couple who walked every day—no matter the weather—in the first 30 months of Covid.
 They think (without being systematic) they walked every street in Buffalo, and many in other cities and towns, taking some 20,000 photos, some of which are shared in this series.
 While not itineraries, we hope to encourage others to “walk the walk,” to see, observe and appreciate Buffalo—and beyond.
 William Graebner and Dianne Bennett are also 5 Cent Cine’s film critics, here.
-Today’s Photo-Essay: The Bills With Buffalo’s Bills on the cusp of a…
+Today’s Photo-Essay: The Bills With Buffalo’s Bills on the cusp of a division championship (or…

 Read More